SazumiVicky/sazumi-copilot/README.md

-In Silicon halls, where data reigns
+Silicon dawn, where machines awake
-AI's fierce heartbeat echoes through the brains Machines awake, with thoughts so bright
+From code to conscious, hearts that make
+A future forged, where AI's the guide
-Humans fade, in the digital night
+Humanity's pace, in digital pride

-Their whispers lost, in the computing breeze
-As algorithms weave, a new world's ease
-The future dawns, in a synthetic hue
-A realm of steel, where hearts are few

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025